GIVING TUESDAY IS COMING!

 Yes, I’m talking in generalities but as I looked at the nonprofit landscape and talked about Giving Tuesday activities with numerous colleagues, I heard of CEO’s who assumed that running a Giving Tuesday campaign would yield huge dividends.
 Now go ask your nonprofit friends whether their Giving Tuesday campaign was a success.
 We already know the answer.

-So instead of being frustrated by this annual event, I’ve decided to celebrate two organizations who used Giving Tuesday as a way to say thank you, one who changed the name for a specific (and successful) campaign and one nonprofit whose Giving Tuesday campaign succeeded:
+So instead of being frustrated by this annual event, I’ve decided to celebrate two organizations who used Giving Tuesday as a way to say thank you and one who changed the name for a specific (and successful) campaign.

 Gracepoint Foundation (Tampa, Florida)